 Schema Analysis is used for verifying your schemas, visualizing data distributions and identifying data outliers.
-To start, select a collection or a view in the Objects tab and click i, or click i in the data viewer.
+To start, select a collection or a view in the Objects tab and click h, or click in the data viewer.

 Note: Available only for MongoDB.